 Is it time for your society to start preparing and filing its required annual return?
 Or, if your organization is incorporated under the Companies Act, have you filed a Notice of Appointment of Agent for Service?*

 Did you know that Alberta Corporate Registry is now allowing nonprofits to file documents like these by email?

 The Corporate Registry front counter in Edmonton has been closed since August 2020.
 Since then, Corporate Registry has been accepting nonprofit documents via email.
 Previously, Alberta nonprofits were required to deliver all required documents in originally signed paper form (by post mail, courier, or personal delivery).
-While it (previously they were required to be sent by post mail is our understanding that documents received by email receive no priority over documents received any other way, submitting documents via email is certainly more convenient as organizations will not be required to take the tedious steps involved in sending in the mail (it’s nicknamed “snail mail” for a reason!)
+While it is our understanding that documents received by email receive no priority over documents received any other way, submitting documents via email is certainly more convenient as organizations will not be required to take the tedious steps involved in sending in the mail (it’s nicknamed “snail mail” for a reason!)

 Always check with a Corporate Registry specialist first, but it is our understanding that the following services may be completed via email:

 We wanted to bring this to the attention of Alberta nonprofits if they were not already aware of this change since post mail or personal delivery has been the status quo for a long time.
 We hope are hopeful that Corporate Registry will be accepting documents via email permanently and will eventually adopt a completely electronic system for the nonprofit sector to make these processes more convenient and efficient.